msherif4/kodo/docs/source/introduction.rst

 .. _Steinwurf Buildbot: http://176.28.49.184:12344

-.. note:: The buildbot is used for several different projects you will find the kodo project in the overview on the main page.
+.. note:: The buildbot is used for several different projects you will find the Kodo project in the overview on the main page.

 The buildbot pages will also provide you with up-to-date information on which platforms and compilers we are currently testing.
 If you have a specific